rbiggs/chocolatechip-ui/documentation/chocolatechip.markdown

 **Parameters:**

 - A valid node to insert into the child node collection of another node.
+- A string of markup to insert.
-- A string with a value for first or last position for insertion.
+- A string with a value for 'first' or 'last' for the position to insert.
 - An integer indicating the position in the target element's child node collection at which to insert.

 **Example:**